ychw/CustomMacKeycaps/README.md

 ## A Little Bit History
 Back in November 2011, I was looking for a mechanical keyboard for my mac.
 However, it was so hard to find a perfect keyboard with mac layout back then.
 Finally I decided to create my own based on [the work of a GeekHack user](http://geekhack.org/index.php?topic=23203.0).

-After I published the final result with screenshots on [my blog](http://www.clingmarks.com/custom-mac-mechanical-keyboard-lets-have-some-fun/893) and [GeekHack](http://geekhack.org/index.php?topic=24121.0), I received many positive feedbacks and requests for the template files.
+After I published the final result with pictures on [my blog: Custom Mac Mechanical Keyboard — Let’s have some fun!](http://www.clingmarks.com/custom-mac-mechanical-keyboard-lets-have-some-fun/893) and [GeekHack](http://geekhack.org/index.php?topic=24121.0), I received many positive feedbacks and requests for the template files.
 I initially hosted them on my blog.
 However, since my server crashes sometime, I decided to move them here from now on.

 ## How To
 1. Download the .ai files from this repository.